JellalYu/Customize-facial-recognition-system-with-AWS-Rekognition/README.md

 10. Click **Save**.

 ###Set SNS notification
 1. In AWS console, choose SNS (Simple Notification Service).
 2. Click **Topics** at left navigation bar and click **Create new topic**.
 3. Type your topic name and display name, then click **Create topic**.
 4. Click into your SNS and create the subscription with your own email.

 ![9.png](/img/9.png)

 5. Copy the ARN of SNS notification you just created and paste to your lambda function.

 ![10.png](/img/10.png)

 ###Test solution architecture
 1. Go to google.com find the image like the face image you put into S3 bucket.
 2. Check you can get the recognition result notification by email from Amazon SNS.

 ###Clean
 After this tutorial, you should remove some resource to save account cost.
 1. Cloud9 environment
 2. Lambda function
 3. S3 bucket

 ## Conclusion
 * Congratulations, through this Lab you can now:
-1. Create your own rekognition collection with specific faces index.
+1. Create your own Rekognition collection with specific faces index.
 2. Use serverless to make an event trigger S3 and Rekognition applications.
 3. Use cloud9 to build service environment.